We interview up-and-coming artist from Australia, Morgan Kearley, a multi-talented creator who is definitely someone to watch.

 Kearley, who also goes by Tommy, has a very unique style.
-Her work is mostly digital-based, with a lot of gentle curves and bright colors.
-But beyond that softness, in some of her works, there’s a darkness.
-Frequently, she works with glitch art, multi-eyed beings, and cryptids of all sorts, and wields these concepts with an enviable skill.
+His work is mostly digital-based, with a lot of gentle curves and bright colors.
+But beyond that softness, in some of his works, there’s a darkness.
+Frequently, he works with glitch art, multi-eyed beings, and cryptids of all sorts, and wields these concepts with an enviable skill.

-It’s for these reasons, and more, that I wanted to sit down with Morgan and ask her a few questions.
+It’s for these reasons, and more, that I wanted to sit down with Morgan and ask him a few questions.

 INTERVIEW WITH ARTIST MORGAN KEARLEY

 My favorite scary movie…gosh, that’s so hard to choose.
 I’m admittedly a bit picky when it comes to horror, actually.
 But I think my all-time favorite would have to be the 1973 indie film ‘Don’t Look Now’ starring Donald Sutherland.
 My high school drama teacher recommended it to me while studying for my exam because of the color theory, symbolism and cinematographic style.
 It’s a difficult find, but totally worth the search.

 I’ve been making art since before I can remember.
 I loved drawing turtles in kindergarten.
 I loved drawing wolves in middle school.
 When I was 11, I got my first drawing tablet and never looked back.
 Nowadays I love drawing whatever inspires me.